Prague's Top Cafes - 6 Of The Best Coffee Shops In Prague

-Located in the neighbourhood of Smichov, close to Mala Strana, Café Savoy is an elegant Parisian style café known for its beautiful interior, high ceilings and famous Savoy breakfasts.
-Although it is more on the pricey side, we highly recommend it for either breakfast or a lunch time treat and it is easily reachable by foot if you are visiting the nearby Petrin Hill or Kampa Park in Mala Strana.
+Located in the neighborhood of Smichov, close to Mala Strana, Café Savoy is an elegant Parisian style café known for its beautiful interior, high ceilings, and famous Savoy breakfasts.
+Although it is more on the pricey side, we highly recommend it for either breakfast or a lunchtime treat and it is easily reachable by foot if you are visiting the nearby Petrin Hill or Kampa Park in Mala Strana.
 You can find Cafe Savoy on your map of Prague in the dark blue area (R5) Little Quarter

 Address: Vítězná 124/5, 150 00 Praha 5-Malá Strana, Czech Republic

 Skip Starbucks and check out this hidden gem, a quaint coffee house tucked at the back of passage close to Wenceslas Square in the vibrant New Town district of Prague.
 Decorated to make you feel at home, this place is amazing in the spring and summer, offering a fabulous garden haven to chill out while the busy city life passes by just on the other side of the wall.
 If you visit in the winter, get ready for some delicious mulled wine and Christmas cookies.
 You can find Styl & Interier on your map of Prague in the light blue area (C4) New Town

 Address: Vodickova 708/35, Prague 110 00, Czech Republic

 Telephone Number: +420 222 543 128